What kind of paper is this?

 Phase 2: The Honeycomb (Floating Landmasses)

-Once the shell is sealed, a “honeycomb” structure several kilometers high is built on top to provide buoyancy and support for habitable land.
+Once the surface is sealed, a “honeycomb” structure several kilometers high is built on top to provide buoyancy and support for habitable land.

 The Terraformed Environment